acumos/system-integration/z2a/CONFIG.md

 >Acumos Post-Install Configuration steps (documentation in progress) ...

+### Ingress - Native k8s service proxy and Ingress Controller (Nginx)

+>NOTE: This configuration activity has been integrated into the `1-acumos/1-acumos.sh` installation/configuration script.
+This is new and there are work items in progress.

+### Kong - API Gateway for Acumos (deprecated)

+>NOTE: This configuration activity has been integrated into the `1-acumos/1-acumos.sh` installation/configuration script.

 ### MariaDB - to support the Common Data Services (CDS)

 >NOTE: This configuration activity has been integrated into the `1-acumos/1-acumos.sh` installation/configuration script.

 ### Sonatype Nexus - to support artifact management

->NOTE: This configuration activity has been integrated into the `1-acumos/1-acumos.sh` installation/configuration script.

-### Kong - API Gateway for Acumos

 >NOTE: This configuration activity has been integrated into the `1-acumos/1-acumos.sh` installation/configuration script.